 I’m going to stop thinking about this now.

 In the last safe zone before we move on, Goofy asks what this Castle is even for.
 That’s a really good question!
 I’m afraid there isn’t an answer.
-Unless it’s a conductor for the Hearts, I can’t imagine what all this equipment is for.
+Unless it’s a conductor for the Hearts, I can’t imagine what all this equipment is doing.